yusonghust/MNMF/README.md

 Tensorflow implementation of 'Multi-Stage Network Embedding for Exploring Heterogeneous Edges'

 ## Introduction
 A tensorflow implementation of MNMF, which is matrix factorization method for networks with heterogeneous edges.
+I should have written a very detailed introduction document about this repo, but I am too lazy.

 ## Requirement
 python 3.6, tensorflow 1.12.0